EgzonaMaloku/global-population-trends/README.md

 - **Migration Peaks and Declines**: Look for years with significant migration spikes or drops.
 - **Future Projections**: Analyze which countries are predicted to see major migration changes in the coming years.

-## Visualizing Trends:
-Use charts (e.g., line charts, bar charts) to visualize trends from 1950 to 2040, comparing past data with future projections.

-### Example Analysis Questions:

-- **Are global population growth rates expected to decline in the future compared to historical rates?**
-- **How does the future forecast for urbanization compare to historical trends?**
-- **Which countries will see the largest changes in population size and structure over the next few decades?**
-- **What regions are expected to experience the largest migration inflows or outflows?**

 ## Data Processing Workflow

 The following steps outline the data processing, type conversions, and cleaning operations performed on the dataset.